zenomt/rtmfp-cpp/test/tcserver.md

 streams begin at timestamp `0` on a new subscribe, and timestamps on new publishes for the same stream name are stitched together to be contiguous for a continuous subscriber.
-To disable this behavior and receive the timestamps exactly as sent by the publisher, prepend `asis:` to the stream name.
+To disable this behavior and receive the timestamps exactly as sent by the publisher, add an `asis` query parameter to the stream name.
 For example, to receive an as-is version of “`foo`”, issue a `play` command for either of the following stream names:

-    asis:foo
+    foo?asis
-    asis:sha256:2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae
+    sha256:2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae?asis

 When subscribing to a stream that has already been published, the server will send the most recently received video keyframe, if available, along with video